willitscale/OAI-Mitel-Inter-Tel-Library/README.md

 ### Requirements

-I designed this around the "System OAI Toolkit Specifications Manual – Issue 10.20, January 2011", so with thing in mind some modifications may be required for previous revisions of the API which I may implement in due course.
+I designed this around the "System OAI Toolkit Specifications Manual – Issue 10.20, January 2011", so with this in mind some modifications may be required for previous revisions of the API which I may implement in due course.

 ### Basic instantiation using sockets